Collecting from Microsoft Windows using WEC/WEF¶

 3.1.
 Open the Group Policy Management Console

-Navigate to Windows Administrative Tools > Group Policy Management, select your domain; DOMAIN.int
+Navigate to Windows Administrative Tools > Group Policy Management, select your domain; DOMAIN.int in this example.

 Right-click and select "Edit...".